Biblical Translation Copyright disclaimers

 Luke 11:8 NIV

-[G-d will not give grace which leads to everlasting life to a believing latecomer – based soley on that latecoming believer being ‘friends’ with Messiah (believing the gospel) and in turn believing in G-d (ref.
+[Because of a believer’s endurance (ref.
+Revelation 14:12), which in this verse is described as [knocking with] ‘shameless audacity’ (NIV) – G-d will give grace which leads to everlasting life to a believing latecomer, as they are considered ‘friends’ with Messiah (believing the gospel) and in turn believe in G-d aswell (ref.
 1 John 2:23);

-However, because the latecoming believer kept on knocking all along the way of his journey here (which means, ‘they were faithful, believing the Gospel, repenting, immersing (baptism; ref.
-1 Peter 3:21, Matthew 28:19-20), and observing the law of Moses (Romans 3:31 ESV)); grace is given in consideration of this – which results in everlasting life, and thus entry to the kingdom of heaven, from G-d, by the hand of Christ.
+Because the latecoming believer kept on knocking all along the way of his journey here (which means, ‘they were faithful, believing the Gospel, repenting, immersing (baptism; ref.
+1 Peter 3:21, Matthew 28:19-20), and observing the law of Moses (Romans 3:31 ESV)); saving grace is given in consideration of their faith – which results in everlasting life, and thus entry to the kingdom of heaven, from G-d, by the hand of Christ.

 Isaiah says He ‘…will not destroy them all.’
 (Isaiah 65:8 ESV).
 Revelation says the Gospel is ‘…everlasting…’ (Revelation 14:6), and this means that whosoever believes in Christ (Messiah), will not simply just perish [eventually], and be sent back to the lake that burns with fire, but will live forever without end (ref.
 Isaiah 28:16, 28:18, 28:22, John 3:16, Revelation 21:8, 22:14).]